-Operational costs associated with basins are relatively minor as they typically do not require day-to-day attention.
-Maintenance costs can include sediment removal, liner repairs, and maintenance of mechanical equipment.
-If the basins are aerated, additional costs will be associated with power consumption by aerators.
+Operational costs associated with ponds may include regular sediment removal, liner repairs (if applicable), and maintenance of mechanical equipment.
+If the ponds are aerated, additional costs will be associated with power consumption by aerators, nutrient addition, aerator maintenance, and periodic solids removal and disposal.